stuartellis/stuartellis-site-hugo/content/articles/google-search-optimizing.md

 For images, either use _img_ tags, or list the images in JSON-LD markup for the page.
 Googlebot will not see lazy loaded images.
 References to images in CSS are not followed.

 If you have a large or rapidly changing site that relies on JavaScript, Google suggest that you add [dynamic rendering](https://developers.google.com/search/docs/guides/dynamic-rendering), which means detecting Googlebot and serving fully rendered pages to it.
-They also recommend that you transition to "hybrid rendering".
+They also recommend that you transition to _hybrid rendering_.

 Your code can spot "Googlebot" by looking for that string in the User Agent: it may be claiming to be either desktop or mobile.